ricky40403/RMCNN/README.md

 And RMCNN is basely on Mask RCNN to make the improvement.

-The code in this repository is heavily copied from [Detectron](https://github.com/facebookresearch/Detectron) and modify the artecture.
+The code in this repository is heavily copied from [Detectron](https://github.com/facebookresearch/Detectron) and modified.